help-me-mom/ng-mocks/README.md

 The third parameter can be a declaration or an array of them which we want to exclude.
 They support: Modules, Components, Directives, Pipes, Services and tokens.

-If there is a module in the second parameter, then its guts will be replaced with their mock copies excluding things from the first parameter.
+If there is a module in the second parameter, then its guts will be replaced with their mocks excluding things from the first parameter.
 Any parameter might be `null` if we need to skip it.

 ```typescript